romkatv/powerlevel10k/README.md

 ### Customization

-You can choose, which segments are shown on each side.
-Just add the following variables to your `~/.zshrc`:
+You can choose which segments are shown on each side.
+Just add the following variables to your `~/.zshrc`.
+The below also shows the default settings if you don't define your own.

     POWERLEVEL9K_LEFT_PROMPT_ELEMENTS=(context dir git)
     POWERLEVEL9K_RIGHT_PROMPT_ELEMENTS=(status history time)